 The Cisco SPA112 can feel and look like a bit of an animal, but actually, the defaults will do everything you need them to do.
 The only thing you need to do is tell it where to look for Yay.com so it can authorise you to use your account with us.

-You can do all of this through a web based interface that allows you to configure it.
+You can do all of this through a web-based interface that allows you to configure it.
 Your first challenge is to find out the IP address for this web interface.
-Once you have that, you can access it by navigating to to http://[ipaddress] where [ipaddress] is the IP assigned to your SPA112.
-The default username and passwords is "admin" and "admin".
-Some firmware versions require you to access the same interface using the addresshttp://[ipaddress]/admin/voice.
-When doing so this way there should be no login prompt by default and a username and password is therefore not required.
+Once you have that, you can access it by navigating to http://[ipaddress] where [ipaddress] is the IP assigned to your SPA112.
+The default username and passwords are "admin" and "admin".
+Some firmware versions require you to access the same interface using the address http://[ipaddress]/admin/voice.
+When doing so this way there should be no login prompt by default and a username and password are therefore not required.

 If you are unsure of you're IP address we recommend using AdvancedIP Scanner or LanScan to find it first.